Chaoses-Ib/DirectoryOpus/Manual/reference/command_reference/internal_commands/clipboard.md

 **quality**</td><td>

-When the save argument is specified and the screenshot is saved as a jpeg image, this lets you specify the quality of the compressed image.
+When the save argument is specified and the screenshot is saved as a jpeg image, this lets you specify the quality of the compressed image (as a value from 1 to 100).

 *Example:* `Clipboard SCREENSHOT=save,format:jpg,quality:85`

+If the screenshot is saved as a PNG image, you can use this to control the compression level (as a value from 1 to 6).

+*Example:* `Clipboard SCREENSHOT=save,format:png,quality:4`
 </td></tr><tr><td>
 </td><td>
 </td><td>